ICD-11: ICD-11 CDDR

 Following an extensive, years-long revision process involving nearly 15,000 clinicians from 155 countries, the WHO developed the ICD-11 CDDG (Clinical Descriptions and Diagnostic Guidelines), later renamed the ICD-11 CDDR (Clinical Descriptions and Diagnostic Requirements).
 The CDDR is a comprehensive diagnostic manual for identifying and measuring mental illnesses with a uniform terminology, similar to the DSM-5.
 The ICD-11 CDDR was developed around the same time as the DSM-5, and the work groups of both projects regularly met to discuss their efforts.
 The CDDR and the DSM-5 are similar, but not identical.
 The ICD-11 CDDR is the successor to the ICD-10 CDDG, which was first released in 1992 and was also known as the "Blue Book".
 The CDDR is integrated into the ICD-11, and can be viewed in the ICD-11 Browser.
-On 8 March 2024, the CDDR was also released in book form.
-It can be downloaded for free from the WHO's website.
+On 8 March 2024, the CDDR was also released in e-book form – it can be downloaded for free from the WHO's website.

 Personality disorder

 The diagnostic framework for personality disorder (PD) in the ICD-11 is an implementation of a dimensional model of personality disorders, meaning that individuals are assessed along continuous trait dimensions, with personality disorders reflecting extreme or maladaptive variants of traits that are continuous with normal personality functioning, and classified according to both severity of dysfunction and prominent trait domain specifiers.
 The ICD-11 classification of personality disorders differs substantially from the one in the previous edition, ICD-10; all distinct PDs have been merged into one: personality disorder, which can be coded as mild, moderate, severe, or severity unspecified.

-Severity is determined by the level of distress experienced and degree of impairment in day to day activities as a result of difficulties in aspects of self-functioning, (e.g., identity, self-worth and agency) and interpersonal relationships (e.g., desire and ability for close relationships and ability to handle conflicts), as well as behavioral, cognitive, and emotional dysfunctions.
+Severity is determined by the level of distress experienced and degree of impairment in day-to-day activities as a result of difficulties in aspects of self-functioning, (e.g., identity, self-worth and agency) and interpersonal relationships (e.g., desire and ability for close relationships and ability to handle conflicts), as well as behavioral, cognitive, and emotional dysfunctions.
 There is also an additional category called personality difficulty, which can be used to describe personality traits that are problematic, but do not meet the diagnostic criteria for a PD.
 A personality disorder or difficulty can be specified by one or more of the following prominent personality traits or patterns: Negative affectivity, Detachment, Dissociality, Disinhibition, and Anankastia.
 In addition to the traits, a Borderline pattern – similar in nature to borderline personality disorder – may be specified.